Lakeview Academy

-Lakeview Academy is a coeducational, private, college-preparatory school day school in Gainesville, Georgia, United States, for students from age three through grade twelve.
+Lakeview Academy is a coeducational, private, college-preparatory school day school in Gainesville, Georgia, United States, for Pre-K to twelfth grade students.
 It was established in 1970.

 Description

 Lakeview has a preschool/kindergarten program, lower school (grades first through fifth), middle school (grades six through eight), and upper school (grades nine through twelve).
 A nonprofit, it is accredited by the Southern Association of Independent Schools and the National Association of Independent Schools.

 Built on a little over 90-acre campus, Lakeview facilities include preschool, lower school, middle school, and upper school division buildings, athletic complexes, a fine arts annex and a common student center.
 The 17,000-square-foot, two-story middle school building opened in 2017.
 The school also constructed a $2.5 million football stadium and athletic facility in 2020.
 Construction on a new $6.6 million fine arts center began in June 2024 with plans to open for the 2025-26 school year.